- Tuesday 6 July 2021

-In this talk Gary Izunwa will discuss the benefits of having China experience, drawing from his personal story and his current role leading the Generation UK programme at the British Council.
+In this talk Gary Izunwa will discuss the benefits of having China experience, drawing from his personal story and and professional work experience.
 A passionate advocate for social mobility, Gary will consider the barriers some people face and the advantages of making China experience accessible to a wider population.

 Expect inspiration and practical ideas for individuals pursuing opportunities and organisations facilitating them.